General:

 If you have questions about whether you are eligible for a program or you are considering a referral, please contact our office at (802) 775-2479 so we can provide you with more information specific to your circumstances.

-You should consult with your case manager to determine what you need to bring to your first appointment.
+You should consult with your Coordinator to determine what you need to bring to your first appointment.
 It may be useful to bring your referral paperwork with you to the appointment.
 If possible, you can bring a payment for your participation fee.

 The first appointment is a chance for us to get to know you and for us to explain what you should expect during your participation in the program.
 We will discuss the basics of your family dynamics, financial situation, medical and legal history, employment, and education.
 We will also go over the specific circumstances surrounding your charge(s).
 We may ask other questions depending on your charge and the program to which you are being referred.

 You should attend all scheduled appointments.
-If you are unable to for an emergency, contact your case manager before your scheduled appointment time to reschedule.
+If you are unable to for an emergency, contact your Coordinator before your scheduled appointment time to reschedule.

 If your minor child is a participant, you will need to attend all meetings with your child.